gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 engine.
 For this purpose, we will implement the pre-defined
 \ref ignition::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature"
-and include this feature into an empty \ref ignition::physics::FeatureList "FeatureList" named `EntityManagementFeatures`.
-We first include the `EntityManagementFeatures` "FeatureList" in `plugin.cc` main file and register the example TPE physics plugin as follow:
+and include this feature into an empty \ref ignition::physics::FeatureList "FeatureList" named `EntityManagementFeatureList` defined in `EntityManagementFeatures.hh`.
+We first include the `EntityManagementFeatureList` in `plugin.cc` main file and register the example TPE physics plugin as follow:

 ```cpp
 #include <ignition/physics/Register.hh>